letolabs/app-parrot-create/README.md

-# create.parrot.org
+# App::Parrot::Create

-A website to foster starting new creations with Parrot Virtual Machine.
+A web app to foster starting new creations with Parrot Virtual Machine.

+Dependencies are currently Dancer 1.3.